Recovery - October 2022 Floods

 You may find yourself experiencing persistent strong emotions.
 Talking about your worries and feelings makes them manageable.
 If you need help you can:

-- reach out to neighbors, friends and family
+• reach out to neighbours, friends and family

 Disasters can cause major disruption to businesses and result in increased expenses and decreased income.
 Help is available.